 Our 2018 TNPS Annual Conference will be held March 30 to April 1, 2018 at the Tally Ho Inn in Townsend, Tennessee.
 Hikes will be in the Smokies, with several choices available.

 On Friday evening Rob Klein, Fire Ecologist for the Great Smoky Mountains NP, will speak on "The Role of Fire in the Great Smoky Mountains: Past and Present Perspectives."
 On Saturday evening Margie Hunter will talk about "Plants Along the Path in the Smokies".
+View the meeting agenda for more information.

 If you plan to join us, please register by March 15th.